-- (1) Attend and participate in Faculty meetings, Division meetings, subdivision and/or task force meetings, Chabot College Hour activities and/or Las Positas Town Hall meetings; - (2) Hold memberships in the Faculty Senates, and/or College or District committees; - (3) Participate in program and subject area improvement tasks such as program review and accreditation; - (4) Meet deadlines in submittal of grades and Census Reports see Article 1C.1cc. for Census definition; - In addition to the activities listed above, as part of the five (5) weekly professional hours, unit members may also take part in activities listed below that include, but not limited to the following: - (5) Professional development activities outside of Flex Days see Article 1C.4g. for Flex Day definitions; - (6) Special responsibilities that may be appropriate to a particular unit member's assignment, such as attending advisory committee meetings, or maintaining contacts with other educational institutions, organizations, businesses or industry; - (7) Advising student clubs or activities, or other student mentoring; - (8) Outreach activities to other educational segments and the community; - (9) Tasks related to the coordination of a program or discipline that are not otherwise compensated through Reassign Time. - (10) Mentoring see Article 14C.5 and/or Article 15C.5.
+- (1) attend and participate in Faculty meetings, Division meetings, subdivision and/or task force meetings, Chabot College Hour activities and/or Las Positas Town Hall meetings; - (2) hold memberships in the Faculty Senates, and/or College or District committees; - (3) participate in program and subject area improvement tasks such as program review and accreditation;, creating and assessing Student Learning Outcomes (SLOs), Service Area Outcomes (SAOs), Course Learning Outcomes (CLOs), Program Level Outcomes (PLOs), articulation, and mentoring Contract (non-tenured) and Part-time Faculty;

+- (4) meet deadlines in submittal of grades and Census Reports see Article 1C.1cc. for Census definition; - In addition to the activities listed above, as part of the five (5) weekly professional hours, unit members may also take part in activities listed below that include, but not limited to the following: - (5) professional development activities outside of Flex Days see Article 1C.4g. for Flex Day definitions; - (6) special responsibilities that may be appropriate to a particular unit member's assignment, such as attending advisory committee meetings, or maintaining contacts with other educational institutions, organizations, businesses or industry; - (7) advising student clubs or activities, or other student mentoring; - (8) outreach activities to other educational segments and the community; - (9) tasks related to the coordination of a program or discipline that are not otherwise compensated through Reassign Time. - (10) mentoring see Articles 14C.5 and/or 15C.5.
+(Hyperlink needed)